How emotional contagion plays a part in employee engagement

 Engagement can sneak through the work/life barrier

 With an understanding that engagement can spiral within an individual and be contagious, the logical step is to explore what effect, if any, it can have on an employee’s personal life and vice versa.
-In 2009, Bakker and Demerouti explored whether in dual-earner couples one partner’s work engagement could cross over to the other partner’s work engagement.
+In 2009, Bakker and Demerouti examined whether in dual-earner couples, one partner’s work engagement could cross over to the other partner’s work engagement.

 Try this tip: Don’t shy away from sharing your work excitement with your partner!
 You never know how much it can brighten their workday as well.
 When your partner shares their experiences at work, try to mentally put yourself in their shoes to fully engross yourself and take advantage of the contagiousness of their